lexicHQ/docs/create-slack-bot.md

-# How to Build a Slack Bot
+# Build a Slack Bot

 Use the Command Line Interface to craete a bot project in the following way: